AnChiLuo/Deformation-estimation-for-ExMicroscopy-Image/README.md

   This model requires images as input to run the quantification.
 If you are unfamiliar with Elastix or ImageJ, we highly recommend you choose this model.
 1. Click the `Browse` button on the "Import Data region" to load images.
 Images must have the same size.
 Optionally check images on the "Show Image" window by clicking the `Preview` button.
 2. Click the `Gonext` button.
 If two images are of different sizes, you will see the warning on the "Show Image" window.
 3. Set the parameters on the "Similarity Registration region" of the "RMS analysis" window.
-Select <font color=cyan>Smooth checkbox</font> to apply Gaussian blurring on the images when the resolutions of images are too different.
+Select $${\color{lightblue}Smooth\space checkbox}$$ to blur the images with the Gaussian filter when their resolutions are too different.
+   *Number Of Resolutions (int): Most registration algorithms adopt a multiresolution approach to direct the solution towards a global optimum and to speed up the process.
+This parameter specifies the number of scales to apply the registration at. (default 4)
+MaximumNumberOfIterations (int): Maximum number of iterations in each resolution level.
+200-2000 works usually fine for nonrigid registration.
+The more, the better, but the longer computation time.
+This is an important parameter! (default 500).
 * Start with Transformix output
  <mark>螢光標記</mark>
-<font color=red size=5>color=gray</font>